zeelsheladiya/OurDB-Database/README.md

 ## Contribution

-- Tf you want to contribite in this then read contribution.txt
+- If you want to contribite in this then read contribution.txt